 Brenda holds a Bachelor of Arts (with honours) degree from Grinnell College, and received her Juris Doctor degree (with honours) from Columbia University School of Law in New York.

-Brenda is consistently ranked in Chambers and in Global Arbitration Review’s Who’s Who: Legal as a leading arbitration practitioner.
+Brenda is consistently ranked in Chambers, Global Arbitration Review’s Who’s Who: Legal and Legal500 as a leading arbitration practitioner.
+Brenda is also recognised in Best Lawyers as a ‘Lawyer of the Year’ for International Arbitration in 2021.